-If you have a criminal record your ability to enjoy certain privileges in the future may be severely limited.
+A criminal record could mean that your ability to enjoy certain privileges in the future may be severely limited.

 When you apply for a new apartment the landlord will likely ask questions about your criminal history and run a background check to see if you have any prior legal indiscretions.
 You may decide that you’re interested in going to college to get a degree, but need a loan to help pay the expensive tuition.
 A lender may also decide to run a background check before agreeing to lend you the funds you need.
 Even landing a job can prove to be a difficult task.
 Many employers routinely run background checks on potential employees.
 If something comes up that they’re uncomfortable with, they may not choose to offer you a job, despite your qualifications.

-In Illinois, certain criminal records may be expunged or sealed.
+Certain criminal records may be expunged or sealed.
 These processes allow individuals who have been arrested, charged, and/or convicted of a crime to essentially wipe the slate clean.
 Expungements destroy criminal records altogether, while sealed records are maintained, but only for the viewing and use of select law enforcement officials.
 An expunged or sealed record can provide a way to shield prior criminal indiscretions from future employers, landlord, and lenders.
-If you or someone you know has a criminal record you should contact an experienced Chicago expungement attorney to learn about having your record expunged or sealed.
-At Kostopoulos Law Group, LLC, our attorneys are well-versed in Illinois expungement law and understand the complicated expungement process.
-Contact us today for a free consultation.

 Expunging a Criminal Record

-The Illinois Criminal Identification Act is the controlling law for expungement in Illinois.
-Not all criminal records can be expunged in Illinois.
-If you have been convicted of a crime in Illinois your criminal record cannot be expunged.
-However, Illinois arrests or criminal charges in Illinois that did not result in a conviction may be petitioned for expungement.
-Federal and out of state records cannot be expunged through a petition in Illinois.
+The Illinois Criminal Identification Act is the controlling law for expungement.
+Not all criminal records can be expunged.
+If you have been convicted of a crime in Chicago, your criminal record cannot be expunged.
+However, arrests or criminal charges that did not result in a conviction may be petitioned for expungement.
+Federal and out of state records cannot be expunged through a petition.

-If you were arrested and charged with a criminal offense in Illinois, you may be able to petition the court – after a certain period of years – to have all traces of those charges wiped from your criminal record.
+If you were arrested and charged with a criminal offense, you may be able to petition the court – after a certain period of years – to have all traces of those charges wiped from your criminal record.
 You can petition for an expungement if no charges were filed against you or if the result of the case was any of the following:

 - Stricken without leave;